Total Uptime Cloud Service Terms & Agreement

 4. USE OF SERVICES.
-Customer shall not use, or allow use of, the Services in any of the following manners ("Abuses") and shall be responsible for any such Abuses if committed by its end users: (a) Use of the Services in an unlawful manner or for an unlawful purpose, including display of unlawful content; (b) Use of the Services to transmit or distribute material that contains a virus, "Trojan Horse," adware, spyware or data that is designed to corrupt or disable any computer file, database or network; (c) Use of the Services in a manner that, in Total Uptime’s discretion, directly or indirectly produces or threatens to produce a negative effect on the Total Uptime network or that interferes with the use of the Services or Total Uptime network by other customers or authorized users, including, without limitation, overloading servers or causing portions of the Total Uptime network to be blocked; (d) Use of the Services to post substantively similar articles to an excessive number of newsgroups or to send unsolicited and/or mass e-mailings, whether or not such activities provoke complaints from the recipients; (e) Altering any aspect of the Service where such is not authorized by Total Uptime; or (f) Use of the Services in a manner that causes or is designed to cause, a denial-of-service or similar attack to or from any other party whether on the Total Uptime network or on another network.
-Total Uptime may suspend a domain, a record, or the Services, as applicable, immediately and without prior notice if, in Total Uptime’s reasonable determination, an Abuse occurs and You have not taken steps to remedy it.
+Customer shall not use, or allow use of, the Services in any of the following manners ("Abuses") and shall be responsible for any such Abuses if committed by its end users: (a) Use of the Services in an unlawful manner or for an unlawful purpose, including display of unlawful content; (b) Use of the Services to transmit or distribute material that contains a virus, "Trojan Horse," adware, spyware or data that is designed to corrupt or disable any computer file, database or network; (c) Use of the Services in a manner that, in Total Uptime’s discretion, directly or indirectly produces or threatens to produce a negative effect on the Total Uptime network or that interferes with the use of the Services or Total Uptime network by other customers or authorized users, including, without limitation, overloading servers or causing portions of the Total Uptime network to be blocked; (d) Use of the Services to post substantively similar articles to an excessive number of websites or to send unsolicited and/or mass e-mailings, whether or not such activities provoke complaints from the recipients; (e) Altering any aspect of the Service where such is not authorized by Total Uptime; or (f) Use of the Services in a manner that causes or is designed to cause, a denial-of-service or similar attack to any other party whether on the Total Uptime network or on another network.
+Total Uptime may suspend a domain, a record, an account or the Services, as applicable, immediately and without prior notice if, in Total Uptime’s reasonable determination, an Abuse occurs and You have not taken steps to remedy it.

 5. FEES, PAYMENT TERMS & TAXES.
 Customer shall pay Total Uptime the service package fee associated with the Services ("Services Fee").
 In the event that Customer uses the Services in excess of the amounts set forth in the service package, Customer shall pay the applicable Overage Fees set forth therein ("Services Fee" and "Overage Fees" individually and collectively "Fees").
 Fees for any renewal Term are subject to a 5% increase.
-Any increase beyond 5% require that Total Uptime notifies Customer in writing of any such change at least thirty (30) days before the commencement of the renewal Term.
+Any increase beyond 5% require that Total Uptime notify Customer in writing of any such change at least thirty (30) days before the commencement of the renewal Term.
 Total Uptime shall charge applicable Fees to Customer’s credit card in U.S. dollars.
 Total Uptime may not issue an invoice unless requested.
-In the event Customer disputes any Fees, Customer must notify Total Uptime in writing of the reasons for, and the amount of, such dispute, within ten (10) days of the date of billing.
+In the event Customer disputes any Fees, Customer must notify Total Uptime in writing of the reasons for, and the amount of, such dispute, within thirty (30) days of the date of billing.
 If Customer defaults on this agreement, the entire contract will become due and payable at full price with all discounts removed.
 If Total Uptime commences legal proceedings to collect any Fees and prevails, Customer shall pay Total Uptime’s reasonable attorneys’ fees, court costs and other collection expenses.
 All Fees for Services are calculated exclusive of any federal, state or local sales, excise, value-added or similar taxes.
 Any taxes or similar liabilities that may now or hereafter be levied on the Services which are chargeable to Customer by a government authority shall be paid by Customer.
 In the event that Total Uptime is required to pay or pays these liabilities, Customer shall reimburse Total Uptime for such payments upon receipt of an invoice and showing of indebtedness from Total Uptime.
 Total Uptime shall not provide refunds with respect to the Services.

 6. SERVICE LEVEL AGREEMENT.
 Total Uptime shall deliver the Services subject to the service level agreement attached hereto at Exhibit A ("SLA").
 Total Uptime’s failure to deliver the Services as set forth in the SLA shall not constitute a breach of the TOU and Customer’s sole and exclusive remedy, and Total Uptime’s sole and exclusive obligation, in the event that Total Uptime fails to deliver the Services as set forth in the SLA will be the remedies set forth in the SLA.